adobe/aem-cif-project-archetype/README.md

 Side note: The profile "adobe-public" must be activated when using profiles like "autoInstallPackage" mentioned above.

 ## Demo Project
-For demo purposes, we generate a sample project for the latest commit to the `master` branch.
-You can download the project in the [release](https://github.com/adobe/aem-cif-project-archetype/releases/tag/latest) section.
+For demo purposes, we generate a sample store-front project for the latest commit on the `master` branch.
+You can download it in the [release](https://github.com/adobe/aem-cif-project-archetype/releases/tag/latest) section and directly install it on your AEM instance.

+The store-front requires an AEM dispatcher with forwarding rules specific to your Magento setup.
+Please follow the steps as described in the dispatcher [documentation](https://github.com/adobe/aem-core-cif-components/tree/master/dispatcher).

+For more information about how to configure the sample project, please refer to the CIF core components [wiki](https://github.com/adobe/aem-core-cif-components/wiki/configuration).